KiiWiiWii/Obsidian/CompSci/personalProjects.md

 This sounds cool, like all of the ones i listed but this is literally just making an advanced macro, a bot to play any video game (factorio!?!?!), so this would be a cool contendor for me.

+### SHAF03 Adaptive coding challenges

+While this would probably be my 6th choice, i quite like it honestly, and i dont imagine it would be too hard to make, basically procedually generated leet code, with hints and things.

 ## Very Interesting

 ### CLIF03 - Boardgames, Wargames and AI